HowProgrammingWorks/SelfAssessment/Skills/Paradigms.md

 ## Multi-paradigm programming

 - Theory
-  - Procedural programming
+  - Procedural programming 🎓 known
-  - Imperative programming
+  - Imperative programming 🎓 known
-  - Structured programming
+  - Structured programming 🎓 known
-  - Non-structured programming
+  - Non-structured programming 🎓 known
-  - Functional programming
+  - Functional programming 🖐️ used
   - Prototype-based programming
-  - Object-oriented programming
+  - Object-oriented programming 🖐️ used
-  - Object-based programming
+  - Object-based programming 🖐️ used
-  - Generic programming
+  - Generic programming👂 heard
-  - Concurrent computing
+  - Concurrent computing👂 heard
-  - Asyncronous programming
+  - Asyncronous programming 🖐️ used
-  - Parallel programming
+  - Parallel programming 👂 heard
-  - Reactive programming
+  - Reactive programming 👂 heard
-  - FRP (Functional-reactive)
+  - FRP (Functional-reactive) 👂 heard
-  - Automata-based programming
+  - Automata-based programming 👂 heard
   - Domain-specific languages
-  - Multi-paradigm programming
+  - Multi-paradigm programming 🎓 known
-  - Metaprogramming
+  - Metaprogramming👂 heard
-  - Actor model
+  - Actor model 🖐️ used
 - OOP basics
-  - constructor
+  - constructor 🖐️ used
-  - new
+  - new 🖐️ used
-  - Static method
+  - Static method 🖐️ used
-  - Method
+  - Method 🖐️ used
-  - Async method
+  - Async method 🖐️ used
-  - Getters, Setters
+  - Getters, Setters 🖐️ used
-  - Public fields
+  - Public fields 🖐️ used
-  - Private fields
+  - Private fields 🖐️ used
-  - Field declarations
+  - Field declarations 🖐️ used
-  - Inheritance
+  - Inheritance 🖐️ used
-  - Parent class
+  - Parent class 🖐️ used
-  - Polymorphism
+  - Polymorphism 🖐️ used
-  - Abstract class
+  - Abstract class 🖐️ used
   - Interface
-  - Encapsulation
+  - Encapsulation 🖐️ used
   - Hidden class
   - Object form
-  - instance
+  - instance 🖐️ used
   - Introspection
   - Reflection
 - Patterns